Rajlakshmi Srikanta

 Rajlakshmi Srikanta (রাজলক্ষ্মী শ্রীকান্ত) is a Bangladeshi Bengali-language film released in 1987.
 The film is directed by Bulbul Ahmed and based on a novel by Saratchandra Chattopadhyay.
 The screenplay and dialogues of the film were written by Bulbul Ahmed, Mumtazuddin Ahmed and Zahirul Haque.
 Shabana and Bulbul Ahmed acted in the title roles of the film.
-Praveer Mitra, Nutan, Razzak and many others acted in other roles.
+Prabir Mitra, Nuton, Razzak and many others acted in other roles.
 The film won the National Film Award and Bacchus Award in multiple categories including Best Film in 1987.